danizen/nlm-demo-notebook/README.md

 ## Contributions

-Contributions by pull request are welcome, but note that there is only one simple notebook here; this is simply a proof of concept on hosting notebooks under jupyterhub (internally to NLM for now).
+Contributions by pull request are welcome, but note that there are only two simple notebooks here; this is simply a proof of concept on hosting notebooks under jupyterhub (internally to NLM for now).
+We have two just to prove that both R and Python work.